 My name is Ken Wilson, I would like to share some information I have gained over the years in the Shed Building and Construction Industry, please feel free to drop me an email though the Contact Us page if you have any queries or would like any further information to help you through your Shed Building Project.

-- The construction would start with four, six or eight posts, depending on the size of your shed.
+The construction would start with four, six or eight stumps, depending on the size of your shed.

-- The main thing to remember about timber going into the ground, it must be Cypress Pine or Redgum.
+The main thing to remember about timber going into the ground, it must be Cypress Pine, Redgum or Cedar.

 Never put hardwood into the ground, it wont last five minutes, so to speak.